 He has lectured nationally and internationally and has written research papers for refereed journals, as well as being an academic referee for the British Dental Journal and the International Endodontic Journal.

-He is married with three children and five amazing grandchildren.
+He is married with three children and six amazing grandchildren.
 If he had any spare time he would hang out with his family, go to the gym, play tennis, fly a helicopter and stop eating chocolate.
 That will be never then.

 Richard is registered with the General Dental Council No. 59690